The King County Flood Warning Center opened at 2:30 a.m. on Sunday, Nov. 14, to monitor minor flooding along the Snoqualmie River.

-As of 9:40 p.m. on Sunday, the sum of the Snoqualmie River’s three forks recorded a flow of 13,400 cubic feet per second (CFS), well above the 12,000 CFS threshold for a Phase 2 flood alert.
+As of 2:30 a.m.
+Sunday, the sum of the Snoqualmie River’s three forks was flowing at 14,220 cubic feet per second (CFS) – well above the Phase 2 flood alert threshold for the Snoqualmie River of 12,000 CFS.

-Typically, only minor flooding in low-lying areas along the Snoqualmie River would be expected at these flows, with the potential for water over just a few roads.
+While only minor flooding in low-lying areas along the Snoqualmie River be expected at these flows, additional rainfall could send floodwaters higher.

-Flood Warning Center employees will monitor stream gages and weather reports, and will provide updated information on river conditions as necessary.
+Flood Warning Center employees are monitoring stream gauges and weather reports to provide updated information on river conditions as necessary.
 Real-time river level information is available online at kingcounty.gov/flood.

 Immediate notifications about pending high water are sent to email, smart phone text or voicemail, providing subscribers with the maximum amount of warning about potential high water.

 Find the KC Flood Alerts link at kingcounty.gov/flood.
 This website is a valuable preparedness resource, with all of the latest information about river levels and road conditions, plus weather reports and other critical links.

 Questions or assistance with flooding on smaller streams or urban drainage problems can be called in to 206-477-4811 during business hours, or 206-477-8100 after hours or on weekends.

 Problems on County maintained roads can be reported by calling 206-477-8100 or 1-800-KC-ROADS.

 The King County Flood Control District is a special purpose government created to provide funding and policy oversight for flood protection projects and programs in King County.
 The Flood Control District’s Board is composed of the members of the King County Council.
 The Water and Land Resources Division of the King County Department of Natural Resources and Parks develops and implements the approved flood protection projects and programs.
 Information is available at kingcountyfloodcontrol.org.